 - You need to be able to communicate in English.
-I’ll only host one test thread for each new pattern, merging English and French versions of the pattern.
+I’ll only host one test thread for each new pattern, merging English and French versions of the pattern because I don’t have the bandwidth to host two different ones at the moment.
 In order to have everyone understanding everything and allow anyone to register, we need to write our posts in English.

-- If you’re not done by the pattern release date, but you’ve participated along the way, not bad.
+- If you’re not done by the test deadline date, but you’ve participated along the way, that’s fine.
 Then you’ll still get a copy of the pattern for your library, but no coupon code for another.

-- If you have taken the test and not participated in the KAL along the way, do not finish by the deadline and do not post your project to the pattern page, well, that’s not really in the spirit so you will not be asked to participate again and will not have a copy of the pattern in your library.
+- If you have taken the test and not participated in the KAL along the way, do not finish by the deadline and do not post your project to the pattern page, well, that’s not really in the spirit so you will not be asked to participate again, your Slack account will be deactivated and will not have a copy of the pattern in your library.

 When I choose testers, I try to take several things into account:

 - Sufficient knitting experience to complete the project, without needing too much help from me or the other testers;